ghoomfrog/kid/README.md

 Lines with the same tab indentation belong to same block.

-By default, blocks return the last last expression.
+By default, blocks return the last expression.
 We can use the prefix operator `=` to override that.

 ```kid
 preparedness = $female ->